oracle-livelabs/analytics-ai/picaso-genai-oda/agent/agent.md

 2. Specify the agent name, ensure the correct compartment is selected and indicate a suitable welcome message

     Select the Knowledge Base that you created in the previous task.
-Provide a Welcome message.
+Providing the Welcome message is optional.

     Click the “Create” button.